All About PrEP, The Pill For HIV Prevention

 What is PrEP?

-Pre-exposure pills are not a new concept: they have been used for other conditions.
-If you’re traveling to a country where malaria is common, for example, your doctor will prescribe medication that you begin taking before traveling to prevent yourself from contracting malaria.
-Birth control pills are also a form of pre-exposure medication, as they prevent pregnancy.
+Pre-exposure prophylaxis (or PrEP) is medicine taken to prevent getting human immunodeficiency virus (HIV).
+It can be pills or an injection.
+PrEP is highly effective for preventing HIV when taken as prescribed.
+Pre-exposure prophylaxis is not a new concept: it has been used for other conditions.
+If you’re traveling to a country where malaria is common, for example, your doctor will prescribe medication that you begin taking before traveling to prevent from contracting malaria.
+Birth control is also a form of pre-exposure medication, as it prevents pregnancy.

 How is PrEP prescribed?